Photographing 9 Stunning National Parks in the U.S.

 2. Zion National Park, Utah

-Driving into Zion felt like entering another world.
-Towering sandstone cliffs in shades of pink and cream framed the road.
-I hiked the famous Angel’s Landing trail to snap shots of the winding Virgin River below.
-The mix of lush greenery and dramatic rock formations makes this a photographer’s paradise.
+Driving into Zion National Park was like entering a natural cathedral.
+Towering sandstone cliffs framed the road in shades of cream and rose.
+I hiked Angel’s Landing to capture sweeping shots of the Virgin River snaking below.
+With its mix of lush greenery and rugged cliffs, Zion is a true photographer’s paradise.

 3. Bryce Canyon National Park, Utah